 Delta Academies Trust has the mission statement “Changing Lives”, with the overarching aim being to improve educational outcomes for children in the north of England whilst creating a sustainable organisation that improves our society and the wider environment.

 De Warenne Academy serves the ex-mining communities of Conisbrough and Denaby Main, with the majority of pupils living within walking distance and coming from 5 primary schools.
 The Key Stage 2 APS for every year group is significantly below national average on entry but primary performance is improving.
 The academy is smaller than average, and has up to 150 pupils per year group.
 The majority of pupils live in areas containing significant pockets of deprivation characterised by high unemployment, an inadequate employment base, low average income levels, poor physical and mental health and a degraded urban environment.

 |Index of Multiple Deprivation||Bottom 10%||43% (12% - national average)|

 |Education & Skills||Bottom 10%||55% (12%)|

-The proportion of disadvantaged pupils is significantly above the national average (43% v 29%) as is the number currently in receipt of Free School Meals (23% v 12%).
-Pupils within the academy are mainly White British, with only 1.4% of pupils having EAL.
-The number of pupils with an EHCP is 2.2%, and a small number of pupils requiring behavioural and emotional support attend St Wilfrid’s Academy in Doncaster, which is a registered Alternative Provision within Delta Academies Trust.
+The proportion of disadvantaged pupils is significantly above the national average (47% v 23%) as is the number currently in receipt of Free School Meals (32% v 16%).
+Pupils within the academy are mainly White British, with only 10 pupils having EAL.
+The number of pupils with an EHCP is 1.7%, and 5 pupils requiring behavioural and emotional support attend alternative provision.

 De Warenne Academy takes its name from the De Warenne family who built Conisbrough Castle.
 Students in Year 7 visit the Castle as part of their History lessons when they study the Normans.